luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Cost: 1**

 You have an exceptional knack for keeping your computer intrusions out of the spotlight.
-You may spend a point of Insight pool to automatically negate a system defender’s attempt to locate and zero in on you as an intruder (Zeroing In ▶259, EP2 and Locate Intruder ▶261, EP2).
+You may spend a point of Insight pool to automatically negate a system defender’s attempt to locate and zero in on you as an intruder ([Zeroing In](../../../13/11-hacking.md#zeroing-in), _EP2_ and [Locate Intruder](../../../13/12-countermeasures.md#locate-intruder), _EP2_).

 ### Drone Whisperer

 **▲ Ego Trait • CP Cost: 1**

 Your ability to control drones and push them to their limits is unchallenged.
-Once per session, you may use a point of your Flex pool on a test made by a drone that is following your orders or programming in autonomous mode (▶346, EP2).
+Once per session, you may use a point of your Flex pool on a test made by a drone that is following your orders or programming in [autonomous mode](../../../16/21-robots.md#autonomous-mode) (_EP2_).

 ### Dual Strains